-We have set out our guidance for what would be an exceptional business plan, along with test questions for SONI to answer in preparing its business plan.
-These are listed for completeness and ease of reference in the Appendix D. We expect these to be instructive to SONI but leave enough flexibility for it to take ownership for its business plan.
+We have set out our guidance for how we would assess SONI's business plan below.
+We expect these to be instructive to SONI but leave enough flexibility for it to take ownership for its business plan.
 We reserve our right to consider different factors where necessary.